bbauska/BI-JS-for-webdev/README.md

 Let\'s understand this for loop through an example.

 So let\'s go here.
 And into the VS code and we can say for.
 This is how we start write a for loop.

 And then we can say let i, so this is the first part that is initializing.

-The second part is a condition.

-So condition here we can put is i should be less than equal to 5.

-And then we can put the increment decrement, that is the third part.
+The second part is a **condition**.
+Condition here we can put is i should be less than or equal to 5.
+And then we can put the **increment decrement**, that is the third part.
 So we can say i++.
 And then we can say console.log, just print out i.

-So let\'s see the output first.
+Let\'s see the output first.

 As expected, you can see in the console the output is 12345.

-So in this example, the loop starts with i set to 1.

-The condition i less than equal to 5 checks if i is less than or equal to 5.
+In this example, the loop starts with i set to 1.
+The **condition** i less than equal to 5 checks if i is less than or equal to 5.
 And if true, the code inside the loop is executed, which simply locks the value of i to the console.
 After each iteration, i is incremented by 1 because we are putting here increment, that is, i++.
 The loop continues until i become 6, at which point this condition will become false and the loop will exit.

-Let\'s look at the second loop, that is, while loop.
+Let\'s look at the second loop, that is, **while** loop.

 The while loop is used when you want to repeat a block of code while a condition is true.